Improving FTR/FPY metrics in masterbatch production

 Technical Challenges

-3. Real-Time Processing: Low latency requirements create technical infrastructure challenges
+• Real-Time Processing: Low-latency requirements create technical infrastructure challenges

 Organizational Challenges

-2. Talent Gap: Lack of experts at the intersection of data science and process engineering
+• Talent Gap: Shortage of experts at the intersection of data science and process engineering

-4. Interdepartmental Collaboration: Breaking silos between production, quality, IT, and engineering
+• Cross-Departmental Collaboration: Breaking down silos between production, quality, IT, and engineering

 Success Factors

-3. Domain Expertise + Data Science: Integration of two disciplines
+• Domain Expertise + Data Science: Integration of the two disciplines

-4. Human-Centered Approach: Positioning ML as a support tool, not a replacement for operators
+• Human-Centered Approach: Positioning ML as a tool to support operators, not replace them

-5. Continuous Improvement Culture: Establishing a data-driven decision-making culture
+• Culture of Continuous Improvement: Embedding a data-driven decision-making culture

 The use of ML in masterbatch production is rapidly maturing.
 In the coming years, we will see the following developments: